darktable-org/dtdocs/content/module-reference/processing-modules/lens-correction.md

 : You can manually override all automatically selected parameters.
 Either take one of the predefined values from the drop-down menu or, with the drop-down menu still open, just type in your own value.

 corrections
-: Choose which corrections (distortion, TCA, vignetting) darktable should apply.
+: Choose which corrections (distortion, TCA, vignetting) Ansel should apply.
 Change this from its default "all", if your camera has already performed some internal corrections (e.g. vignetting), or if you plan to undertake some corrections with a separate program.

 geometry
 : In addition to correcting lens flaws, this module can change the projection type of your image.
 Set this combobox to the desired projection type (e.g. "rectilinear", "fish-eye", "panoramic", "equirectangular", "orthographic", "stereographic", "equisolid angle", "thoby fish-eye").
 To correct the aspect ratio of an anamorphic lens, use the [_rotate and perspective_](./rotate-perspective.md) module.

 scale
 : Adjust the scaling factor of your image to avoid black corners.
-Press the auto scale button (to the right of the slider) for darktable to automatically find the best fit.
+Press the auto scale button (to the right of the slider) for Ansel to automatically find the best fit.

 mode
 : The default behavior of this module is to _correct_ lens flaws.
 Switch this combobox to "distort" in order to instead _simulate_ the flaws/distortions of a specific lens (inverted effect).